sandy2008/workshop/software/clean_arch_ws3_en.md

 > **Note: Transactional Consistency (DB Save vs. MQ Publish)**
 > In this example, "DB Save -> MQ Publish" are executed sequentially.
 In real-world systems, you should consider transaction boundaries and compensation (e.g., the Outbox pattern) to prevent double-sends or missing messages.

-### Step 3: Implementing the Infrastructure Layer (`infra/`)
+### Step 3: Implementing the Interface Adapters Layer (`infra/`)

 This is where concrete technologies like "PostgreSQL" or "REST API" appear. **We implement the Domain Layer interfaces defined in Step 1**.
+DB drivers and SDKs are pushed out to Frameworks/Drivers.

 * `PostgresOrderRepository` implements `domain.OrderRepository`.
 * `RestInventoryClient` implements `domain.InventoryClient`.